-"[] , "56.com []", "[]", and "[]" are registered trademarks in China.
-We have also applied with the Trademark Office to register additional trademarks and logos, including .
-We have applied for patents relating to our technologies, among which we have been granted a patent for systems and methods for accelerating content downloads.
+"人人 🕵", "56.com 我乐", "我乐", and "经纬" are registered trademarks in China.
+We have also applied with the Trademark Office to register additional trademarks and logos, including 《 Mareau Developed for patents relating to our technologies, among which we have been granted a patent for systems and methods for accelerating content downloads.
 We have registered the top level domain name .ren and domain names including renren.com, xiaonei.com, jingwei.com, chewen.com and 56.com.
 In addition, we maintain 54 software copyright registrations, including those in connection with our games.
 We own the copyrights to the games we have developed.
 Our employees sign confidentiality and non-compete agreements when hired.